Hunting ATV Guide: All 41 Current Machines Compared

 Camouflage and power steering

-Six machines in this group offer factory camo trims at a modest premium, and several manufacturers sell dedicated hunt packages with gun scabbards and mounting rails through their accessory systems.
+Ten machines in this group offer a factory camo option — some as a priced trim, others as a no-cost color — and several manufacturers sell dedicated hunt packages with gun scabbards and mounting rails through their accessory systems.
 Electronic power steering reduces fatigue on long approaches; where a model offers both EPS and non-EPS trims, the table reflects the base configuration.

 Frequently asked questions